saucelabs/sauce-docs/docs/cli-format-proposal.md

 ### Heading 3
 #### heading 4

-For heading 4, because it is not _that_ much bigger than the body text, I have also added some spacing below that sets it apart a bit, but perhaps there is somethign we can do to further distinguish it, style-wise?
+For heading 4, because it is not _that_ much bigger than the body text, I have also added some spacing below that sets it apart a bit, but perhaps there is something we can do to further distinguish it, style-wise?